Sholtee/sfc/README.md

 - 0.0.6: User defined file extensions (`exts`) are now merged with the defaults
 - 0.0.7:
   1. Fixed line ending issue
-  2. Processors have their own context (`this`) which includes stuffs about the current executing block (name, attrs, etc.)
+  2. Processors have their own context (`this`) which includes stuffs (`{name, attrs, content, startIndex, endIndex, nodeStart, nodeEnd, contentStart, contentEnd}`) about the current executing block